mdekalka/shopping-cart/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-React/Redux shopping cart for interview
+## React/Redux shopping cart for the interview

-Available Scripts
+## Available Scripts

 In the project directory, you can run: